China's energy asset-rush stalls on crude slump, graft probes

 The shift started last year but has become more pronounced in recent months, industry sources say, with the focus for management now on more mundane goals such as cutting costs and improving returns from assets rather than new purchases.

-"The era of rapid, sometimes blind, expansions is over," said Luo Zuoxian, an economist at a research arm of Sinopec Group, parent of Sinopec Corp, China's No.2 energy giant.
+"The era of rapid, sometimes blind, expansions is over," said Luo Zuoxian, an economist at a research arm of Sinopec Group, parent of Sinopec Corp (0386.HK), China's No.2 energy giant.

 Luo does not foresee any big acquisitions in the next three to five years.